Start Well

 While most fellows work in the marketplace, some fellows programs also offer jobs in the local church.
 Depending on the church, these roles may be in youth ministry, worship arts, missions, or other areas.
 These unique positions offer a fellow who is discerning a call to vocational ministry an excellent opportunity to experience work in the church context .

-Regardless of the type of job, every fellow has the unique opportunity to learn while launching their career.
-In a fellows program, recent graduates will discern how their stories fit into God's story, and will begin to discern how they can participate in God's redemptive plan in all areas of life, including the workplace.
+Regardless of the type of job, every fellow has the unique opportunity to learn how to participate in God's redemptive plan while launching their career.

 Fellows Housing